pkg40/cetus2/README.md

 Disclaimer:
    This is a work in progress and as such is probably littered with errors.
 Please verify all details yourself.
 Suggestions for corrections gladly accepted.
-   Or check out and push any changes.
+   Or check out and push any changes.# cetus2-klipper